keithbsmiley-other/emilysite/_pages/in-red-chapter-one.md

 </p>

 <p>
-She turned just in time to see a long, fuzzy string fall from between two of the petals of the opening bloom.
-Annabeth pocketed her phone and stepped toward the flower.
-She knelt down, and carefully slid a finger underneath the string.
+She turned in time to see a long, fuzzy string fall from between two of the petals of the opening bloom.
+Annabeth pocketed her phone and knelt down in front of the flower.
+She carefully slid a finger underneath the string.
 The crow watched as she gently ran it between her thumb and pointer finger.
 Rubbery.
 </p>

 <p>
 The rose spread open to its full extent.
 A mouse laid in the middle of the bloom.
 Its back legs were a mess of blood and exposed flesh.
-A tiny splinter of bone stuck out of its hip.
+A small splinter of bone stuck out of its hip.
 The mouse’s front legs twitched and spasmed.
 Its tiny mouth hung open as if screaming.
-A chunk of furry pink meat clung to one of rose’s ink black petals.
+A chunk of furry pink meat clung to one of the rose’s ink black petals.
 </p>

 <p>
 “How did it get up there?”
 </p>

 <p>